altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "K::STAY TRUE, THROUGH THE RUSE"
 ~Kent heard the sudden wack against her head and flinched~ *Alice fell to his left, he rolled to his right*
+~A round older man stopped his shopping cart full of junk at the mouth to the alley~ *He was rummaging around the ground*
+~Kent looked himself over - making sure there was no contamination~ *The man hobbled forward a bit*
+~Kent was reminded of a penguin~
+'K::Cart must be for balance'
-~Kent looked himself over - making sure of no contamination~ ~A young man stopped around the center of the mouth to the alley~ "SM::What you guys doing in - oh my lord - somebody call the police" *He backed away, and ran*
+"HM::What you guys doing in here - I can audition if ya'll - oh my lord - somebody call the police!"
+*He backed away, and pushed his cart*
 "K::I am the police"
-~He did not stop~
+~He did not stop, instead he called out~
-"SM::Someone call the gangs, the police are here."
+"HM::Lord - someone call the gangs, the police are here."
 ~There was a moment of silence~
+'K::Call the...
+Is he high?'
+'K::keep focused'
+}
+{
+*Kent looked back at the metal door*
 "K::There's more of them inside"
 *Felix started running out the alley*
 *Kent followed*
 "K::Hey, I got some questions for you."
 *Felix turned and mimed to his mouth*
-'K::Fucking convenient'
+'K::Fucking convenient - mute now are you?'
 ~Kent chased after~
 }
 {